GroundDev/Swift-Student-Challenge-WWDC23/README.md

 - Image of the universe : https://unsplash.com/photos/uhjiu8FjnsQ
 - Image of the Earth : https://www.nesdis.noaa.gov/news/noaa-shares-first-new-view-of-the-north-pole-earth-day

-## Explanation of Code (in Korean)
+## Self Code Review (in Korean)
-I've been updating explanation of code.
-Updates of Explanation are currently developed in Korean, but I will add it in English ASAP.
-[Explanation of Code](https://github.com/GroundDev/Swift-Student-Challenge-WWDC23/commit/c68df9101a3bd062b189266e31c9c73d4bbb88c8)
+I've been updating self code review.
+Updates of review are currently developed in Korean, but I will add it in English ASAP.
+[Self Code Review](https://github.com/GroundDev/Swift-Student-Challenge-WWDC23/commit/c68df9101a3bd062b189266e31c9c73d4bbb88c8)

 ## Contributing